 Legal Claims Based on Infliction of Emotional Distress: Legal claims based on carelessness by a funeral home or cemetery often will be based on negligent infliction of emotional distress and intentional infliction of emotional distress.
 A negligent infliction of emotional distress claim typically alleges that the business unintentionally engaged in conduct that resulted in the body being mishandled or desecrated causing mental anguish and emotional pain and suffering to surviving loved ones.
 In cases where intentional infliction of emotional distress is alleged, certain challenges are removed in pursuing a claim, but the standard to prove intentional conduct is much higher.
 Our experienced Naples cemetery negligence lawyers can help you decide on the best legal strategies for pursuing your claim.

 The Cemetery Negligence Attorneys of Greenberg, Stone & Urbano have over 100 years of combined experience working on behalf of the injured in Florida.
 Our attorneys have been rated “AV” by Martindale-Hubbell and have been honored as “Superlawyers,” designating them as some of the best lawyers in America.
-Greenberg, Stone & Urbano has also been invited to be a member of Primerus, an international society of leading law firms.
 Call Greenberg, Stone & Urbano today to schedule your free consultation with one of our professional and compassionate cemetery negligence attorneys.
 You may contact us through our website or call us at (888) 499-9700 or (305) 595-2400.